-Picture 2.2.2.2 below shows the typical three axes, x, y and z (matching vertical, forward and side acceleration) data of the accelerometer in my iPhone during walking, and what conclusion can be judged from this picture.
-So no matter how the pedometer wears the phone, there is at least one axis data have sharply periodic changes (this picture shows the Y axis changing sharply).
+Figure 2.6 below shows the typical three axes, x, y and z (matching vertical, forward and side acceleration) data of the accelerometer in my iPhone during walking, and what conclusion can be got from this picture, so no matter how the pedometer wears the phone, there is at least one axis data have sharply periodic changes (this picture shows the Y axis changing sharply).

-Figure 2.
-6 The three axes data of the accelerometer from iPhone

-Normally, we can calculate a peak value and a bottom value during one step.

-And we can use the sum formula to get a diagram below picture.
+Even the direction of the phone in the pocket is unpredictable, the general tends can be got.
+Normally, we can use the sum formula to get a diagram below picture.
 As a valid step must have only one peak value and one bottom value.

-Figure 2.
-7 The total accelerometer data after calculation